 Fujifilm X100T versus Canon M6

 The Fujifilm X100T and the Canon EOS M6 are two digital cameras that were announced, respectively, in September 2014 and February 2017.
 The X100T is a fixed lens compact, while the M6 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X100T and the Canon M6 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100T – represents the basis or 100 percent across all the size and weight measures).